nileane/TangerineUI-for-Mastodon/README.md

     * If you are a user on a Glitch-soc instance using a browser extension, first switch your instance to the vanilla flavour before applying Tangerine UI.

 ## Accessibility
 * I have not yet adapted Tangerine to Mastodon's *High Contrast* theme setting.
-Please consider that some of your users may depend on it.
+Please consider that some of your users may depend on it before setting Tangerine UI as the only theme on your instance.

 ## Credits
 Huge thanks to [Roni Laukkarinen](https://mementomori.social/@rolle) whose work on [Mastodon Bird UI](https://github.com/ronilaukkarinen/mastodon-bird-ui) I adapted for multiple parts of the redesign.
 The icon replacement implementations I have also adapted from Bird UI.